 Types of Users

 This user has the ID one (1).
-User of ID one (1) is the user account when you create and install Drupal.
+User of ID one (1) is the primary admin user account created during Drupal installation.
 This user is very special because it has permission to do absolutely everything on the site.

 These users are assigned a user ID when they register for the website.
 A user name and email address is associated with any user that isn't anonymous (therefore must be logged in).